GAFAIG PUBLIC KEY

 FAIL SAFE

-If verification fails, do not trust the record
+If verification fails, do not trust the certification surface

-If messageString is missing, the signature is missing, the key is unavailable, or signature validation fails, external systems must treat the record as invalid or unavailable.
+If messageString is missing, the signature is missing, the key is unavailable, or signature validation fails, external systems must treat the certification surface as invalid or unavailable.

 Missing messageString means verification is invalid.